dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 1. In future deployment, the transmission power will be reduced so that it can only be heared within the shop.
 2. Based on 1. each beacon data can match to a POI.
 What we care is not multiple beacons heared at the same time, but the time difference between each

 ## Potential Topics

+Find topics from DAAG (AI Interst Group) and seek for coorporation.

 * Virtual Beacon
 * Detecting XX (Some problems) using Instant Delivery Data
 * Elevator Prediction and Dispatching